swarmtronics/AMPy/Readme.md

 ![Pipeline_image](materials/logo_header_wh_font.png#gh-dark-mode-only)

 **AMPy** is a *baseline* library built upon [OpenCV](https://opencv.org/) and [NumPy](https://numpy.org/) to easily process experimental video data for active matter and disordered systems.
-The library turns the processing of video recordings of experiments from hard work into an cakewalk and greatly speeds up the process of writing code in order to extract useful characteristics from videos.
+The library turns the processing of video recordings of experiments from hard work into a cakewalk and greatly speeds up the process of writing code in order to extract useful characteristics from.

 # Library content